 The Manitoba Medical Service Foundation (MMSF), incorporated in 1971, began making grants for medical research and a broad range of other health-related programs and projects in 1972.
-From the beginning, Manitoba Blue Cross has been the major supporter helping MMSF to provide over $20.6 million to promote health-related research for the betterment of Manitobans.
+From the beginning, Manitoba Blue Cross has been the major supporter helping MMSF to provide almost $22.8 million to promote health-related research for the betterment of Manitobans.

 In seeking funding for a research project, certain application criteria must be met.
 The foremost is the requirement that the research promotes scientific, educational or other activities for the maintenance and improvement of the health and well-being of Manitobans.